 In late 1998 I was a young photographer trying to make my way in Athens.
 My work had already been published in a few magazines, when one day I read a short article in a newspaper about Paleochora in Aegina.

 I didn’t have much success in gathering more information (google was still marked “Beta“!) and my curiosity had been irreversibly aroused.
 I decided to go on a small photographic expedition with my best friend serving as my assistant.
-So, with my favorite Canon EOS5, my tripod, many Fujichrome Velvia* on my back and with great enthusiasm we started off for the beautiful island.
+So, with my favorite Canon EOS5, my tripod, many Fujichrome Velvia* on my back and with great enthusiasm we started off for the beautiful island of Greece.